agencyenterprise/aeboilerplate/README.md

 - **Customizable**: Configurations are localized for easier management.

+## Motivation

+At [AE Studio](https://ae.studio/), we are constantly working on new projects and find ourselves spending time setting up applications that could be better used to build out features.
+To improve our process, we decided to take our favorite technologies and bundle them into a boilerplate to help kickstart our projects faster.

 ## Getting Started

 ### You will need to have these installed first